-Standish Voice holds monthly meetings, which are open to the public as well as its members, to discuss its activities, including progress and issues within the Neighbourhood Plan.
-Standish Voice has asked younger people to be involved in issues surrounding the Neighbourhood Plan, including local schoolchildren who created project work about what they would like Standish to look like in the future.
-Standish Voice has also attended meetings of youth organisations to get first-hand the views of younger people during one of the consultations.
+6.10 Standish Voice has asked younger people to be involved in issues surrounding the Neighbourhood Plan, including local schoolchildren who created project work about what they would like Standish to look like in the future.

+6.11 Standish Voice has also attended meetings of youth organisations to get first-hand the views of younger people during one of the consultations.

-Wigan Council has a website page about Neighbourhood Planning in general and specifically in Standish and the Local Authority has referred to specific issues related to Neighbourhood Planning on its social media channels.
+6.12 Wigan Council has a website page about Neighbourhood Planning in general and specifically in Standish and the local authority has referred to specific issues related to Neighbourhood Planning on its social media channels.

-Key Themes And Issues For Standish
+7. Key Themes And Issues For Standish

-Standish Voice conducted the largest consultation ever held in the village to seek people's views and establish the key issues for the draft Standish Neighbourhood Plan.
-On May 9, 2015, an initial consultation was held at the 50th Anniversary of Standish Library event to ask people what they liked, disliked and wanted to see improved in Standish village.
-The results from this were used to develop the questionnaire which was the basis of the wider consultation undertaken in summer 2015.
-The questionnaire was a combination of questions and open comments.
-This consultation was promoted on the Standish Voice website, through social media and in the press.
+7.1 Standish Voice conducted the largest consultation ever held in the village to seek people's views and establish the key issues for the draft Standish Neighbourhood Plan.
+On May 9, 2015, an initial consultation was held at the 50th anniversary of Standish Library event to ask people what they liked, disliked and wanted to see improved in Standish.

+7.2 The results of this were used to develop a questionnaire which was the basis of a wider consultation undertaken in summer 2015.
+The questionnaire involved questions and open comments.
+This consultation was promoted on Standish Voice's website, through social media and in the press.

-The questionnaire was distributed to every household, put into the school bag of every child in the four schools and copies were available in Standish Library and from local shops and businesses.
+7.3 The questionnaire was distributed to every household, put into the school bag of every child in the four schools and copies were available in Standish Library and from local shops and businesses.
 People were able to complete the questionnaire online using Survey Monkey or by leaving the completed questionnaires at several boxes around the village centre.
 A separate questionnaire was circulated to all the businesses in Standish.

-The results of the 784 completed questionnaires from the main survey were analysed and presented at a community dog show event on September 6, 2015, in the Standish Voice's members' newsletter and via social media.
-From the analysis, key issues were identified and these informed the development of the Vision and Objectives which were subsequently approved at Standish Voice 2015 and 2016 AGMs.
-The main issues identified were:
+7.4 The results of the 784 completed questionnaires from the main survey were analysed and presented at a community dog show event on September 6, 2015, in the Standish Voice's members' newsletter and via social media.
+From the analysis, Standish Voice's committee identified key issues and, through workshops, developed a Vision and Objectives, which were subsequently approved at Standish Voice's 2015 and 2016 AGMs.
+The main issues identified are:

-Business, Retail And Village Centre
+7.5 Business, Retail And Village Centre

-- Improving the range of shops and business space within the village - Improving the aesthetics of the village centre and shop frontages - Concerns about the high numbers of takeaways in the village centre - Protection of public houses and hospitality venues as places for social and community benefit - Concerns about lack of public toilets - Promoting Standish through provision of a business directory
+- Improving the range of shops and business space within the village - Improving the aesthetics of the village centre and shop frontages - Concerns about the number of takeaways in the village centre - Protection of public houses and hospitality venues as places for social and community benefit - Concerns about lack of public toilets - Promoting Standish through provision of a business directory

-Traffic Congestion And Parking
+7.6 Traffic Congestion And Parking

-- Traffic congestion in the village centre and roads leading to the centre - Additional car parking in the village centre - More and improved footpaths and cyclepaths to access the village centre, including 'The Line', and better bus services - Lack of a railway station in Standish - Provision of a bypass around Standish village centre
+- Traffic congestion in the village centre and roads leading to the centre - Need for additional car parking in the village centre - More and improved footpaths and cycle paths to access the village centre and better bus services - Lack of a railway station in Standish - Provision of a bypass around Standish village centre

-Open And Recreational Space
+7.7 Open And Recreational Space